 If you and your spouse want to have more than one child, plan ahead and buy adequate coverage in advance.
 Again, rates are cheaper when you are younger and healthier, so if having more children in the future is a near-certainty, choose a higher death benefit.
-Though do not allow health issues to hinder you from seeking out a policy, we can help you even with health issues such as purchasing life insurance with diabetes!
+Though do not allow health issues to hinder you from seeking out a policy, we can help you even with health issues such as purchasing life insurance with many kinds of conditions!

 While you are getting life insurance, take the time to create a will and choose guardians for your children in the event that you both pass away unexpectedly.
 This way, everything will be covered for your children, and you do not have to worry about them ending up in foster care.